trussworks/Engineering-Playbook/infra/getting_started/your_first_lambda_function.md

 5. Your function will now run every hour!

 ## Cleaning up
-We've been hard at work setting up our Lambda function, but let's face it; we probably won't be relying on it as part of our production infrastructure.
+We've been hard at work setting up our Lambda function, but let's face it &mdash; we probably won't be relying on it as part of our production infrastructure.
 This is a good opportunity to learn about taking down infrastructure with Terraform. __Make sure you are inside the correct directory when running the following commands!__

 1. Run `terraform plan -destroy`, to generate a plan for destroying the infrastructure you have created.
 You'll see a list of all the resources you created in your `main.tf` file.
 2. If everything in the list looks good, you can run `terraform apply`'s destructive counterpart, `terraform destroy`.
 It's like our Lambda function was never even there!